ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 1. What is Node?
 2. Running Node
 3. Syntax differences between Node and browser side JavaScript
-4. Other Important Differnces between Node and Browser JavaScript
+4. Other Important Differences between Node and Browser JavaScript
 5. File System Access with Async Operations
 6. More on Async Functions